psistorma/PrivateSublimeSettings/Gulp/README.md

 If gulp is installed locally in the project, you have to specify the path to the gulp executable.
 Threfore, adjust the path to `/bin:/usr/bin:/usr/local/bin:node_modules/.bin`

+#### recursive_gulpfile_search

+If set to `true`, the package will search for a `gulpfile.js` file recursively through each top level folder ignoring the folders defined in `ignored_gulpfile_folders`.

+If `false`, only top level folders and the ones found on `gulpfile_paths` are used.

+#### ignored_gulpfile_folders

+Ignored folder names for the recursive search of gulpfile.js files, used to drastically improve performance.
+Example: `[".git", "node_modules", "vendor", "tmp", "dist"]`

+#### gulpfile_paths

+This setting is active *only* if `recursive_gulpfile_search` is `false`.

+Each item in the array constitutes an additional paths to search the gulpfile in, by default only the root of each project folder is used.
+Example: `["src", "nested/folder"]`

 #### results_in_new_tab

 If set to `true`, a new tab will be used instead of a panel to output the results.

-#### gulpfile_paths

-Additional paths to search the gulpfile in, by default only the root of each project folder is used.
-Example: `["src", "nested/folder"]`

 #### results_autoclose_timeout_in_milliseconds